grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 * [fl-tui](https://gitlab.com/raoulhc/fl-tui) is a Rust wrapper for the Faust compiler.
 It uses the libfaust LLVM C API.

+* [faustlive-jack-rs](https://codeberg.org/obsoleszenz/faustlive-jack-rs) is another Rust wrapper for the Faust compiler, using [JACK](https://jackaudio.org) server for audio.
+It uses the libfaust LLVM C API.

 * [DawDreamer](https://github.com/DBraun/DawDreamer) is an audio-processing Python framework supporting core DAW features.
 It uses the libfaust LLVM C API.

 * [metaSurface64](https://github.com/dblanchemain/metaSurface) is a real-time continuous sound transformation control surface that features both its own loop generator for up to 64 voices and a multi-effects FX engine.
 It uses the libfaust LLVM C++ API.